 Halo: The Master Chief Collection is a sci-fi first-person shooter compilation developed by 343 (with assistance by Saber, Certain Affinity, Ruffian, United Front, and Bungie) and published by Microsoft for the Xbox One on November 11, 2014.
 A PC port (with assistance by Splash Damage) is currently in development.

 Developed as a tie-in to Halo 5: Guardians, the compilation features new prologue and epilogue cutscenes hinting at the story of the fifth main game in the Halo franchise.
-Owners of the compilation will have early access to a multiplayer beta for the game on December 27, 2014, as well as access to the Halo: Nightfall live-action series via the Halo Channel.
+Owners of the compilation had access to a multiplayer beta for the game on December 27, 2014, as well as access to the Halo: Nightfall live-action series via the Halo Channel.

-All games in the collection, with the exception of the Halo 2 campaign, runs at 1080p / 60fps with their original multiplayer game engines on dedicated servers, linked together in a single interface.
-It includes every multiplayer map from all four games (including the original DLC maps and PC port maps), each played in their respective game engines and linked together in a single game interface.
+All games in the collection run at 1080p / 60fps (with the exception of the anniversary graphics of Halo 2's campaign) with their original multiplayer game engines on dedicated servers, linked together in a single interface.
+It includes every multiplayer map from all four games, including DLC and PC port maps.

 The game makes use of game playlists for both campaign and competitive multiplayer that makes use of all four games (with the competitive multiplayer portion including a ranking system), allowing players to switch between games in the same lobby.

 There will be universal control schemes that work across all games as well as dedicated control schemes for each game.
-All campaign levels for co-operative play are unlocked from the start.
+All campaign levels are unlocked from the start.

 Halo CE: Anniversary